BhagathUma/AI-PDF-Summarizer/README.md

 ## Steps to run the program

+1) Cretae Virtual Environment for the project

-1) Install all dependencies
+2) Install all dependencies
    To install all dependencies run
    >pip install -r requirements.txt

    in your console

-2) Install and Run Ollama
+3) Install and Run Ollama

    Download Olamma from [Ollama Website](https://ollama.com/download)